Your future Black Friday shopping spree may be in AR or VR

 "That is where shopping is headed," he said, "and it's not as far away as people think."

 Some simpler ideas involve being able to easily change the color of a room's walls -- at least on your phone's screen -- without having to paint them (perhaps the wrong color) first.
-Wayfair's Costello said his company is working on a way for designers to scan an empty space, upload a digital copy and decorate it in VR.
+Wayfair's Costello said his company has considered a way for designers to scan an empty space, upload a digital copy and decorate it in VR.

-As far as getting a fit for clothings without having to try it on, Amazon may already be working on that, too.
+As for getting a fit for clothing without having to try it on, Amazon may already be working on that, too.
 In October, it acquired the startup Body Labs, which makes 3D body-scanning technology and could someday help Amazon create a digital mannequin shaped just like you for virtual dress-up.
 Amazon, though, has been mum so far about its plans for the startup.

 It's unlikely every single one of these ideas will work or find an audience.
 But some of them might, and help change the face of e-commerce from that simple grid of products on a white background.